iiiytn1k/Futaba_GP1160A/README.md

 3. Connect the MCU to your PC.
 Drivers will be installed automatically
 4. Connect external 5V power to the display.
 Display should show a splash screen, as in the picture above
 5. Run ```Run.bat```.
 At the first start, a ```venv``` folder will be created in the program directory, in which all the required python modules will be installed
-6. After starting the program, click the «Connect­­» button.
-If everything went well, instead of the «Connect­­» button message "Connected" will be appear, and the firmware type will be displayed in the line below.
-You can check USB connection is working well by changing the display brigthness («Display brightness­» slider)
+6. After starting the program, click the Â«ConnectÂ» button.
+If everything went well, instead of the Â«ConnectÂ» button message "Connected" will be appear, and the firmware type will be displayed in the line below.
+You can check USB connection is working well by changing the display brigthness (Â«Display brightnessÂ» slider)
-7. Click the «Run­» button.
+7. Click the Â«RunÂ» button.
 When you first start the program, the captured image will be displayed on the display after a few seconds
-8. Adjust image parameters — position and size of the capture area, dithering algorithm, brightness/contrast/gamma
+8. Adjust image parameters â€” position and size of the capture area, dithering algorithm, brightness/contrast/gamma

 ### Futaba_USB_hardware_monitor_GUI